Snoogens101/SnoogensArenaRetributionPaladin/README.md

 **Automatic Defensives/Mitigations!**
 •	Auto Phial of Serenity @ HP%
 •	Auto Summon Steward at the beginning of Arena
-•	Healthstone @ HP%
+•	Auto Healthstone @ HP%

-**Auto Blessing of Freedom Roots!**
-• Advanced logic to remove Roots from yourself and your party members.
+•	Auto Divine Shield @ HP%
+•	Auto Lay on Hands @ HP%
+•	Auto Blessing of Protection @ HP% - Basic and Advanced Logic (Reactive) for both Player and Party
+•	Auto Shield of Vengeance @ HP% - Basic and Advanced Logic (Reactive) for Player
+•	Auto Eye for an Eye @ HP% - Basic and Advanced Logic (Reactive) for Player
+•	Auto Blessing of Sacrifice @ HP% - Basic and Advanced Logic (Reactive) for Party
+•	Auto Blessing of Sanctuary @ HP% - Basic and Advanced Logic (Reactive) for Party

-**Auto Blessing of Freedom Slows!**
+**Auto Blessing of Freedom Roots and Slows!**
-• Advanced logic to remove Slows from yourself and your party members.
+• Advanced logic to remove Roots and Slows from yourself and your party members.

+**Auto Cleanse Toxins!**
+• Cleanses yourself of any important Poisons and Diseases

 **Placeable, @Cursor or @Player Casts!**
 • Choose how you want to auto cast Final Reckoning

-**Auto Cleanse Toxins!**
+**Auto Auras!**
-• Cleanses yourself of any important Poisons and Diseases
+• Choose what your Aura you want to use, with automatic Cursader Aura logic when mounted

+**Auto Dispel Mindgames (Racial)!**
+• Dispels Mindgames using your Racial

-**Auto Hammer of Justice on Focus during Burst!**
+**Auto CC on Focus during Burst!**
-• Casts Hammer of Justice on your Focus during Burst while doing various checks to make sure you're not overlapping CC or casting into Immune players
+• Casts Hammer of Justice and/or Blinding Light on your Focus during Burst while doing various checks to make sure you're not overlapping CC or casting into Immune players

+**Auto Retribution Aura for Ultimate Retributon!**
+• Casts Retribution Aura when a team mate is about to die for Avenging Wrath

+**Start Combat from Out of Combat!**
+• No need to do a manual cast or auto-attack - combat will start automatically when you're in range

 **Auto Hand of Reckoning!**
 • Casts Hand of Reckoning on the target when there's no other option to keep them in combat

+**WeakAuras Support!**
+• See what toggles are On/Off using custom WeakAuras

 **Trinket Support!**
 •	DPS trinkets when you're Bursting, HP trinket when you're on low Health